 Terraces, pergolas with ionic columns, a yew garden and an elliptical pool with loggia are all features of the layout, which is the finest early 20th century garden in Ireland.
 The cost was far in excess of the estimate and although Poe paid up, his influence on Lutyens extravagance nearly lost Luteyns the job of building New Delhi.
 Close to Heywood is Blandsfort.
 This house was built on the ruins of an O’Moore keep in 1715 and some rooms still have bolection moulded panelling from that period.

 The gardens are by James Fraser, an early 19th century Scottish gardener who was a great influence in breaking away form the Capability Brown type of parkland naturalism.
-There is also on the demesne an important conifer arboretum.
+There is also on the demesne a folly and an important conifer arboretum.

 Another Bland family house is Rath House which was the home of the Dease family from Westmeath from 1838.
 They intermarried with the Grattans and Blands.
 A classical house of the early 1800s, it has two storeys over a basement, an oval entrance hall and a fine library or drawing room with ornate plasterwork.
 There is a Victorian conservatory and a small gothic chapel.

 Grantstown Manor also had a chapel in the 1800s.
-However much of this late Georgian and Victorian house was destroyed by fire in 1977.
+However much of this late Georgian and Victorian house was destroyed by fire in 1977 when a ferry delayed at Rosslare resulted in an electric blanket overheating.
 It was the home of Barney Fitzpatrick, second and last Lord Castletown, who remodelled it.
 Lord Castletown was a passionate sportsman and entertained Edward VII to duck shooting here.
 It was finally sold out of the Fitzpatrick family in 1947.

 During the War of Independence the I.R.A. came knocking one evening looking for guns.
 Lord Castletown was reputed to have come to an arrangement with his gamekeeper, who was in the I.R.A.The gamekeeper kept custody of the guns but whenever a days shooting was required they would be available, so the search of the house was fruitless.
 However he had a long chat with the men, who were not locals, in Irish, much to their surprise, and tried to persuade them to join his family in a rubber of bridge, an invitation they declined on the grounds that their masks might alarm the ladies!